“When you have eliminated the impossible, whatever remains, however improbable, must be the truth?” — Arthur Conan Doyle, The Sign of Four

 Believing in this myth may cost you quite a bit of money because it can lead you to pay for coverage you don’t actually need.
 The problem is that your home’s market value and replacement value are seldom the same.
 For example, a home you paid $500,000 might only cost $200,000 to rebuild.
 Insuring it for its current market value would result in too much home insurance.

-Home insurance typically does not cover damage caused by termites, mice, bats, and other vermin.
+Home insurance typically doesn't cover damage caused by termites, mice, bats, and other vermin.
 The issue for the insurance company is that infestations develop over time, so it expects you to deal with pests before they can damage your home.
 Essentially, dealing with rodents is part of regular home maintenance, and insurance companies don’t pay for damage caused by neglect or normal wear and tear.